Swinject/SwinjectAutoregistration/README.md

 container.autoregister(Person.self, initializer: PetOwner.init(name:pet:))
 ```

-There are also cases where auto-registration **can't** be used:

-  * Can't use services with **implicitly unwrapped dependencies** in their initializers
-     * e.g: `PersonOwner(name:String, pet: Animal!)`
-  * Can't use services with **named dependencies** in their initializers
-     * There is no way to get a name of dependency from the initializer.
+Auto-registration **can't** be used with **named dependencies** in their initializers.
+There is no way to get a name of dependency from the initializer.
 For example, following code can't be auto-registered:

      ```swift
      	container.register(Animal.self, name: "mimi") { _ in Cat(name: "Mimi") }